-We're committed to workforce development of community mental health providers to increase the capacity of early psychosis treatment across Connecticut. |
+We're committed to workforce development of community mental health providers to increase the capacity of early psychosis treatment across Connecticut.
+Family and Community Education.

 What is psychosis?Those experiencing psychosis may have difficulty thinking as clearly as they normally would and may experience alterations in their perceptions of reality.
 This might involve unusual or strange ideas, and they may hear or see things which are not there.
 It's common to have trouble differentiating, "What's real?
 What's not real?"